logangingerich/PokeAPI/README.md

 ### Importing the SDK

-First, import the `PokeClient` class from the SDK.

 ```typescript
 import PokeClient from 'pokeapi';
 ```

 ### Creating an Instance of PokemonClient

-Create an instance of `PokemonClient`.

 ```typescript
 const client = new PokeClient();
 ```

 ### Fetching a Pokemon by Name or ID

-You can fetch details of a Pokemon by its name or ID.

 ```typescript
 client.getPokemon('pikachu')